IN AN EMERGENCY DIAL 999

 Bi monthly meetings are now held in the Parish Hall, Wimblington and hopefully, if we can get more volunteers from Doddington, we will alternate meetings between the two villages again.

-The PCSO for Doddington – Carol Holloway, regularly patrols our villages with special interest in the School Crossings and parking.
+The PCSO for Doddington regularly patrols our village showing special interest in the School Crossings, parking and play areas.

 The best way that you can help yourself, is to log onto the following websites, which will keep you updated and provide other useful links: